ZekeH43/Project-3/README.md

 ##### 1. Solidity Version and OpenZeppelin Import:
 Specifies Solidity version ^0.5.5.
 Imports ERC721Full from OpenZeppelin, a standard for non-fungible tokens (NFTs), to represent voting tokens.

-Contract Declaration:
+##### 2.Contract Declaration:
 The VotingSystem contract inherits from ERC721Full, indicating each voter will have a unique token.

-Voter Structure:
+##### 3.Voter Structure:
 Defines a Voter struct to store a voter's name, phone number, the last four digits of their SSN, and employee ID.

-State Variables:
+##### 4.State Variables:

-voters: A mapping from token IDs to Voter structs, storing voter information.
+-voters: A mapping from token IDs to Voter structs, storing voter information.

-registeredEmployeeIds: Tracks whether an employee ID has been registered to prevent duplicate registrations.
+-registeredEmployeeIds: Tracks whether an employee ID has been registered to prevent duplicate registrations.

-votes: Records the number of votes each candidate has received.
+-votes: Records the number of votes each candidate has received.

-totalTokens: A count of total voting tokens issued.
+-totalTokens: A count of total voting tokens issued.

-candidates: An array of candidate names available for voting.
+-candidates: An array of candidate names available for voting.

-Constructor:
+##### 5.Constructor:

-Initializes the ERC721 token with a name and symbol. register_voter Function:
+Initializes the ERC721 token with a name and symbol.

+##### 6.register_voter Function:

-Registers a new voter and mints a new voting token.
+-Registers a new voter and mints a new voting token.

-Ensures no duplicate registrations for each employee ID. vote Function:
+-Ensures no duplicate registrations for each employee ID.

+##### 7.vote Function:

-Allows token owners to vote for a candidate.
+-Allows token owners to vote for a candidate.

-Requires the caller to be the owner of the token. viewResults Function:
+-Requires the caller to be the owner of the token.

+##### 8.viewResults Function:

-A view function that returns the current voting results for each candidate.
+-A view function that returns the current voting results for each candidate.

-Step 2: Deploy the Contract
+### Step 2: Deploy the Contract

+##### 1.Compile the contract

+-Copy the ABI and paste it into a notepad and save this file a a json file.

-Deploy the VotingSystem contract using the Remix IDE, MetaMask, and your Ethereum testnet of choice.
+##### 2. Deploy the VotingSystem contract using the Remix IDE, MetaMask

-Copy the SAMPLE.env file to a file named .env, and update it with the address of your deployed contract.
-Copy the contract's ABI file into a JSON file for later use.
+-Copy the deployed contract address and save it to a .env file.